-Module M7 Semester Study Block 2 Duration of module 17 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordinator/respons ible professor Prof. Dr. Niamh O'Mahony Name of lecturer Prof. Dr. Markus Westner E-Mail: Markus.Westner@Reutlingen-University.DE Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment 30%: Students contribute individually to a presentation 70%: Students work in teams on a consulting-style project/case study Digital competencies Ability to analyse and understand the specific dynamics, challenges, and opportunities of market environments that are driven, determined, and/or disrupted by digital technologies.
+Module M7 Semester Study Block 2 Duration of module 17 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordina- tor/responsible professor Prof. Dr. Niamh O'Mahony Name of lecturer Prof. Dr. Markus Westner E-Mail: Markus.Westner@Reutlingen-University.DE Language of instruc- tion English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment 30%: Students contribute individually to a presentation 70%: Students work in teams on a consulting project Digital competen- cies Ability to analyse and understand the specific dynamics, challenges, and opportunities of market environments that are driven, determined, and/or disrupted by digital technologies such as, e.g., cloud computing, entertainment, hardware, software, or semiconductors.
 Develop business acumen to assess the commercial impact of digital technologies on a given industry drawing on existing business knowledge.
 Weighting of grade within programme 5/90 Learning outcomes Module aims: Professional competencies

-Participants know about the need for complexity reduction in decision making (80:20 rule).
-Participants make correct decisions about the level of detail during the analysis of complex issues on the one hand and the level of abstraction in communicating the results to decision makers on the other hand.
-Participants correctly assess the relevance of convincing communication of decision templates and can structure their parameters (structuring, graphic implementation, freedom from errors, simplification, etc.).
-Methodological competencies Participants master the analysis of large data sets using appropriate empirical methods and tools such as Excel.
-Participants acquire theoretical knowledge of problem structuring and can implement it practically.
-Practical competencies Participants can structure a complex and comprehensive task under high time pressure and work on a basis of work-sharing.
-Participants are able to apply their data-analytical skills to a specific entrepreneurial issue and to develop sound decision-making templates.
-Participants master the implementation of complex analysis results into messages and documentation suitable for management.
-Participants can present and defend their results in front of a critical audience.
-Key competencies Making well-structured improvement suggestions of complex business issues Learning Outcomes: Ability to conduct a comprehensive consulting project from problem definition to problem solving and communication Capacity to deconstruct a complex problem into workable streams in order to achieve an implementable solution Ability to use structuring skills for business issues as well as methods like design thinking or scrum as part of agile project management Course-specific contributions to AoL competency goals (CG 1 - 6) CG2 reinforced The assignment to be analysed and the case examples discussed have a multinational background, and the analysis might need reflection on cultural and cross-cultural management aspects.
+- Participants know about the need for complexity reduction in decision making (80:20 rule). - Participants make correct decisions about the level of detail during the analysis of complex issues on the one hand and the level of abstraction in communicating the results to decision makers on the other hand. - Participants correctly assess the relevance of convincing communication of decision templates and can structure their parameters (structuring, graphic implementation, freedom from errors, simplification, etc.).

+- Participants master the analysis of large data sets using appropriate empirical methods and tools such as Excel. - Participants acquire theoretical knowledge of problem structuring and can implement it practically.

+Practical competencies

+- Participants can structure a complex and comprehensive task under high time pressure and work on a basis of work-sharing. - Participants are able to apply their data-analytical skills to a specific entrepreneurial issue and to develop sound decision-making templates. - Participants master the implementation of complex analysis results into messages and documentation suitable for management. - Participants can present and defend their results in front of a critical audience.

+Key competencies

+Making well-structured improvement suggestions of complex business issues

+- Ability to conduct a comprehensive consulting project from problem definition to problem solving and communication - Capacity to deconstruct a complex problem into workable streams in order to achieve an implementable solution - Ability to use structuring skills for business issues as well as methods like design thinking or scrum as part of agile project management

+CG2 reinforced The assignment to be analysed and the case examples discussed have a multinational background, and the analysis might need reflection on cultural and cross-cultural management aspects.

 CG3 reinforced: Students learn how to research and raise empirical data adhering to ethical standards.
-Students learn about importance of ethics in context of consulting projects.
-CG4 reinforced Complex problem solving is a key part of the course, as the problems consider cross business disciplines.
-In their assignment
+Students learn about importance of ethics in context of the consulting industry.